JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 sys.path.append(os.path.abspath("PATH_TO_SO_FILE"))
 ```

-`6.` Follow the instructions in comments on user.py to configure the backtest.
+`6.` Follow the commented instructions in user.py to configure the backtest.

 `7.` Run main.py to perform the backtest.